tbs1-bo/pingometer/README.md

 -------------

 Move [config_sample.py](config_sample.py) to `config.py` and adjust
 the values.
-The file contains comments that explain what the values actually mean.
+The file contains comments that explain what the purpose of the values.

 Installation
 ------------